 That he’s dead and that all I have now is his inner representation.
 Inside me is the only place where he cannot only be dead but be alive.
 He is going to be alive in me as long as I am alive.
 It’s getting pretty full in there of dead ones that are alive.
 It shows the degree of how much shorter the road to my own death has become.

-If this experience were a wake-up call from your inner compass, what do you think it would be saying to you?
+If this experience were a wake-up call from your life compass, what do you think it would be saying to you?

 Lick your wounds and go on living.